SaraRodriguez18/Grass_pollen_allergen-prediction-model/README.md

 - Build predictive models relating atmospheric concentrations to environmental variables

 ## Methodology
+### Geospatial Analysis
+Geospatial analysis was performed using **QGIS** (**Geographic Information System**).
+The workflow included two main stages:
+1. **Georeferencing**: assigning real-world coordinates to a scanned raster image using Ground Control Points (GCPs), in order to correct distortions and align the map with a coordinate reference system.
+2. **Digitization**: creating vector layers (points, lines, and polygons) by manually tracing features over the georeferenced image.

+This process made it possible to accurately represent the surrounding study area as part of the project.

+### Statistical Analysis
-The analysis was carried out using statistical tools such as **STATISTICA** and **Excel**.
+The analysis was carried out using statistical tools such as **STATISTICA** and **Excel**, applying predictive modeling techniques to real-world environmental data.
-While **no programming languages** were used, the project involved the development of predictive models through statistical techniques applied to real-world environmental data.

 This work focused on identifying relationships between meteorological variables and airborne pollen/allergen concentrations, and building models capable of predicting their variation over time.